 Your smile is one of the first things people notice about you and you need to make the most of it.
 As one of the more popular cosmetic dentistry treatments available, professional teeth whitening is used by people throughout Australia.
 Although you have a lot of options when it comes to brightening your smile, they don’t all have equal results.
 At Greenvale Dental Group, we’re here to show you why you should choose our dentists in Greenvale for your teeth whitening treatment.

 Read our guide below on everything you need to know about teeth whitening, including the differences between professional teeth whitening and over-the-counter teeth whitening products, and where you can find the best teeth whitening in Melbourne that can help “restore confidence and regain your smile.”

-Before we go into the trials and tribulations of the teeth whitening options, let’s look at what makes teeth appear yellow or discoloured:
+Before we go into the trials and tribulations of comparing professional teeth whitening to over-the-counter products, let’s look at what makes teeth appear yellow or discoloured:

 - Consumption of tea, coffee, cola and red wine